ragnarlevi/GTST/ReadMe.md

 ### Using different MMD estimators

-It is also pssobile to use other MMD estimators such as the biases, linear and robust.
+It is also possible  to use other MMD estimators such as the biases, linear and robust.

 ```python